codefresh-io/terraform-provider-codefresh/docs/resources/user.md

 # codefresh_user (Resource)

 This resource is used to manage a Codefresh user.
+Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.